-- 1.1.5.6 Opportunities should be retained to locate new or expanding land uses that require 13, 2020 separation from other uses. - 1.1.5.7 Opportunities to support a diversified rural economy should be promoted by protecting agricultural and other resource-related uses and directing non-related development to areas where it will minimize constraints on these uses. - 1.1.5.8 New land uses, including the creation of lots, and new or expanding livestock facilities, shall comply with the minimum distance separation formulae.
+- e) d) home occupations and home industries; - f) e) cemeteries; and - g) f other rural land uses. - 1.1.5.3 Recreational, tourism and other economic opportunities should be promoted. - 1.1.5.4 Development that is compatible with the rural landscape and can be sustained by rural service levels should be promoted. - 1.1.5.5 Development shall be appropriate to the infrastructure which is planned or available, and avoid the need for the unjustified and/or uneconomical expansion of this infrastructure. - 1.1.5.6 Opportunities should be retained to locate new or expanding land uses that require separation from other uses. - 1.1.5.7 Opportunities to support a diversified rural economy should be promoted by protecting agricultural and other resource-related uses and directing non-related development to areas where it will minimize constraints on these uses. - 1.1.5.8 Agricultural uses, agriculture related uses, on farm diversified uses and normal farm practices should be promoted and protected in accordance with provincial standards.
+New land uses, including the creation of lots, and new or expanding livestock facilities, shall comply with the minimum distance separation formulae.